xizhonghua/GreenDC-Summary/papers/Haque13_energy-aware-task-replication.md

   - I am not sure whether it is enough to show that the problem is intractable.
   - It seems that usually people will prove a problem is intractable by showing that it is NP-hard.
   - Note: for a certain frequency, the optimal number of replicas is determined by Equation (6).
+- In comparing the performance of exhaustive search and uniform frequency assignment, it is not mentioned about the comparison of the time cost.

 ### Possible Extensions
 - Investigate the same problem while allowing the replicas to be executed using non-uniform frequencies.